collective/collective.honeypot/README.rst

 also must add ``collective.honeypot-fixes`` to the ``zcml`` option of your buildout.

+Well, we always change the ``@@authenticator`` view, even if you do not load the fixes, but that should not have any adverse effect.

 Some scripts in standard Plone happily add a comment or send an e-mail when you use a ``GET`` request.
 This package does not agree with that policy and has fixes to require a ``POST`` request.